Niharranjan Ray: Early life and education

-He was born on 14 January 1903 at Kayetgram village of Mymensingh District in Bengal province of British India (in the present-day Bangladesh).
-He completed his initial studies from the Mrityunjaya School and Ananda Mohan College in Mymensingh.
+He was born on 14 January 1903 in Kayetgram village of Mymensingh District in Bengal province of British India (in the present-day Bangladesh).
+He completed his initial studies at the Mrityunjaya School and Ananda Mohan College in Mymensingh.
 In 1924, he passed his B.A. examination in History from Murari Chand College, Sylhet.
 In 1926, he stood first in the M.A. examination in Ancient Indian History and Culture from the University of Calcutta.
 He received the Mrinalini Gold Medal in the same year for his Political History of Northern India, AD 600-900.
-In 1928, he received the Premchand Roychand Studentship.
+In 1928, he received the Premchand Roychand Scholarship.
 In 1935, he passed his diploma in Librarianship from the London University College.
 He married Manika and had two sons and one daughter.
 His son, Pranabranjan Ray, is a historian.
-He died 30 August 1981 at the age of 78 in Kolkata, West Bengal India.
+He died on 30 August 1981 at the age of 78 in Kolkata, West Bengal.